AudreyBruscia/BottleBrigadeCapstoneProject/README.md

 **CONTAINED IN THIS REPOSITORY**:
   -The BottleBrigade folder with the latest version of all the code pertaining to the project
-  -A link to the SD card image
+  -Link to the SD card image: https://drive.google.com/open?id=0BxSk2jEQNcobY3BBMjIzbU5ZUjg -User Manual
-  -User Manual
   -Manufacturing Plan containing instructions to reproduce the system